RasmussenLab/vamb/README.md

 __4) Remove all small contigs from the FASTA file__

 There's a tradeoff here between a too low cutoff, retaining hard-to-bin contigs which adversely affects the binning of all contigs, and throwing out good data.
-We recommend choosing a length cutoff of
+We use a length cutoff of ~2000 bp but haven't tested for the optimal value.
-~2000 bp.

 __5) Map the reads to the FASTA file to obtain BAM files__

-We have used BWA MEM for mapping, fully aware that it is not suited for this task.
-In theory, any mapper that produces a BAM file with an alignment score tagged `AS:i` and multiple secondary hits tagged
-`XA:Z` can work.
+We have used BWA MEM for mapping, fully aware that it is not well suited for metagenomic mapping.
+In theory, any mapper that produces a BAM file with an alignment score tagged `AS:i` and multiple secondary hits tagged `XA:Z` can work.